-- Election of competent, qualified directors that support the board's independence and ensures its diversity.
+- Election of competent, qualified directors that support the board's independence and ensure gender and ethnic diversity.
 ARGA generally believes that two thirds of the board should be independent.
-Elections should be held as part of a formal and transparent process, the details of which should be fully disclosed; - Mandatory retirement age for directors; - Appointment of external auditors that provide qualified, competent advice, avoid conflicts of interest and uphold the transparency and integrity of financial reporting; - Reasonable incentive compensation plans for executives and directors that encourage long-term alignment, for example share ownership and/or variable performance-based components with long-term assessment horizons; and - Compensation plans that align executives and directors with long-term sustainability targets.
+Elections should be held as part of a formal and transparent process, the details of which should be fully disclosed; - Mandatory retirement age for directors; - Appointment of external auditors that provide qualified, competent advice, avoid conflicts of interest and uphold the transparency and integrity of financial reporting; - Reasonable incentive compensation plans for executives and directors that encourage long-term alignment, for example share ownership and/or variable performance-based components with long-term assessment horizons; and - Compensation plans that align executives and directors with long-term sustainability targets, including those supportive of social and environmental goals.